jpsca/jinjax/docs/content/guide/components.md

 ---
 title: Components
-description: All about declaring and using components.
+description: Declaring and using components.
 ---

 <Header title="Components">
 </Header>

 ## Declaring and Using Components

 The components are simple text files that look like regular Jinja templates, with three requirements: